 EWW Converter

-Extract text from EWW files
+Extract text from World files and workspaces (EWW)

 Drop or upload your .EWW file